 GeneCards Summary for AP1G2 Gene

 AP1G2 (Adaptor-Related Protein Complex 1, Gamma 2 Subunit) is a Protein Coding gene.
-Diseases associated with AP1G2 include hiv-1.
-Among its related pathways are Lysosome and Delta508-CFTR traffic / ER-to-Golgi in CF. GO annotations related to this gene include protein transporter activity.
-An important paralog of this gene is AP4E1.
+Diseases associated with AP1G2 include cardiac arrest.
+Among its related pathways are Lysosome and Vesicle-mediated transport.
+GO annotations related to this gene include binding and protein transporter activity.
+An important paralog of this gene is AP1G1.